codenet/col733-cloud/compute-dsm.md

 DSM implementations were the early attempts to do distributed computation as we realized that Moore's law will not be forever.
 We could pack multiple CPUs within a single machine but the number of CPUs we can pack will be limited as the memory bus will start becoming a bottleneck.
-Distributed computations runs a program over multiple independent machines containing their own private CPUs, caches, and DRAMs.
+Distributed computations run a program over multiple independent machines containing their own private CPUs, caches, and DRAMs.
 These machines are connected to each other over a network.